cloudmesh/classes/docs/source/i524/technologies.rst

         integrated with Microsoft Azure cloud platform and available in platform-as-a-service mode.

-     Ross Mistry and Stacia Misner in :cite:`book-sqlserver` explain the technical architecture of SQL Server in OLTP(online transaction processing), hybrid cloud and business intelligence modes.
+     It is explained that technical architecture of SQL Server in OLTP(online transaction processing), hybrid cloud and business intelligence modes :cite:`book-sqlserver`.

-     **IMPROVE: It is inappropriate to mention authors**

 201. SQLite
 202. MySQL